-OFFICE OF THE GOVERNOR NEWS RELEASE: SBA GRANTS STATE’S REQUEST FOR DISASTER ASSISTANCE FOLLOWING LAST MONTH’S SEVERE STORMS ON O’AHUPosted on Apr 30, 2021 in Latest News, Newsroom, Press Releases
+OFFICE OF THE GOVERNOR NEWS RELEASE: SBA GRANTS STATE’S REQUEST FOR DISASTER ASSISTANCE FOLLOWING LAST MONTH’S SEVERE STORMS ON O’AHUPosted on Apr 30, 2021 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – O‘ahu residents and small businesses impacted by last month’s severe storms, flooding, and landslides, are eligible for low-interest disaster loans through the U.S. Small Business Administration (SBA).
 The flooding and landslides were the result of heavy rain on O‘ahu that severely impacted the North Shore between March 8 to 18, 2021.

 “This is an excellent chance for residents and business owners affected by last month’s flooding and landslides, to take steps toward recovering from this disaster.
 We thank the SBA for supporting our affected communities and encourage residents and business owners to take advantage of this opportunity, ” said Gov. Ige.

 “On behalf of Governor Ige, we thank the Small Business Administration for approving the state’s request for a disaster declaration.
 The SBA Disaster Loan Program will assist the families and businesses affected by the March severe storm.
 Because they won’t be setting up a physical location, the SBA is planning to contact every applicant who reported physical or economic damage to assist them through the registration process,” said HI-EMA Resilience Branch Chief Lorinda Wong-Lau.